UK NACE History

 After World War 2, it became clear that British embassies in Communist Eastern Europe were under technical espionage attack.
 This meant hostile states were trying to spy on secret conversations by listening in using electronic devices, or by intercepting messages.

-To protect them, the Secretary of State for Foreign Affairs Ernest Bevan set up a new team.
-In a letter dated 25 September 1945, Bevan sent a group of Post Office engineers to certain missions abroad to look after the technical equipment.
+To protect them, the Secretary of State for Foreign Affairs Ernest Bevin set up a new team.
+In a letter dated 25 September 1945, Bevin sent a group of Post Office engineers to certain missions abroad to look after the technical equipment.
 He said they should do “conservative electrical maintenance” on the telephone and telegraphy systems, and “some preventative work such as anti-eavesdropping”.

 This team was the start of what would become UK NACE.